How to Pour a Slab for a Garage: A Step-by-Step Guide

 7. Setting Up Formwork

-• Outline the slab area with your formwork, ensuring that it is level and securely braced to withstand the weight of the concrete.
+• Outline the slab area with your formwork, making sure it is level and securely braced to hold the weight of the concrete.

 8. Mixing & Pouring Concrete

-• Pour the concrete in stages to maintain control over the process.
-Use a rake to spread it evenly across the formwork.
+• Pour the concrete in stages to keep control over the process, using a rake to spread it evenly across the formwork.

 9. Reinforcing Your Slab

-• To strengthen your slab and prevent cracking, place rebar or wire mesh within the first layer of concrete before it starts to set.
+• To boost the slab’s strength and reduce cracking, place rebar or wire mesh within the first layer of concrete before it starts to set.

 Adding Finishing Touches